The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 - - -

-# 1-30: Do the combo
+# Levels 1-30: Do the combo

 Use Berserk, as it gives you more damage and there’s no downside to it.
 You’ll only hit combo GCDs for now, along with Overpower.
 Use Tomahawk when pulling single targets.

-Raw Potency-wise, Overpower is equally effective at two targets before lvl 26.
-When you unlock the Storm’s Path (lvl26), that balance tips over to “Overpower at three targets and up”.
+Raw Potency-wise, Overpower is equally effective at two targets before level 26.
+When you unlock the Storm’s Path (level 26), that balance tips over to “Overpower at three targets and up”.
 You still want to use Overpower to initially grab packs of mobs in one hit, though.

 Thrill of Battle (level 30) is nice, as it acts as a re-fillable bubble.
 Use it to survive damage spikes.

 - - -

-# 31-49: We got a Beast Gauge!
+# Levels 31-49: We got a Beast Gauge!

 Notable mentions are: